EricNRodriguez/recoil/packages/dom/README.md

   getParent(): WNode<Node> | null;

   /**
    * Sets the children nodes.
 This includes performant dom reconciliation.
    */
   setChildren(children: (WNode<Node> | Node | null | undefined)[]): WNode<T>;

   /**
    * Sets the property of the wrapped dom node to the given value.
    */
   setProperty<V>(prop: string, value: V): WNode<T>;

+  /**
+   * Registers a hook to run when the node is no longer in use.
+   */
+  registerOnCleanupHook(hook: Runnable): B;

+  /**
+   * Recursively runs cleanup hooks on the subtree.
+   *
+   * This method is to be called a single time before the node is disposed of.
+   * After this call, the node is in an invalid state.
+   */
+  cleanup();
 };